 There are seafood restaurants by the water, and then there are seafood restaurants on a boat.
 Granted, it’s unlikely any of the stuff on your plate will have come from the canal you’re floating on (and, if it did, it might break more than a few health codes), but London Shell Co. still manages to make your seafood feast feel all the more special.
 Occupying two separate boats – The Prince Regent which cruises as you dine and The Grand Duchess which remains firmly tethered – this is destination dining at its best.

 Friends and fellow seafood aficionados Matt Lovell and Rob Hampton founded The Oystemen together in 2016.
 What started as a two-man wedding party oyster shucking operation turned into something a lot more tangible after the opening of The Oystermen Seafood Bar & Kitchen in Covent Garden in 2017.
 Daily fresh oysters are an obvious must whenever you make a visit to the oyster boyz, but we'd also recommend that those with an appetite for the ocean take on the whole undressed Devon brown crab.
 It is a wholly messy, wholly delicious, and wholly rewarding affair to wheedle out every last morsel of that crustacean's sweet, sweet meat.

-There are five branches of the Wright Brothers' superlative London seafood restaurants, and you'll be hard-pressed to get a bad meal at any of them.
+There are three branches of the Wright Brothers' superlative London seafood restaurants, and you'll be hard-pressed to get a bad meal at any of them.
 Whether you're sampling small plates like St Austell Bay mussel escabeche on toast or a fat-off fruits de mer platter piled high with Morecambe Bay oysters, North Atlantic prawns and a whole cracked Devon cock crab, Wright Brothers hits that seafood sweet spot with all the force of a heavyweight boxer.

 20 Mount Street, W1K 2HE